y3owk1n/undo-glow.nvim/README.md

    require("undo-glow").animate_start(opts, function(progress)
     -- do something for your animation
-    -- normally you will do some calculation with the progress value (0 = start, 1 = end) -- you also have access to the current extmark via `opts.extmark_id` -- lastly, return the bg and fg (optional) if you want the color to be set automatically or...
+    -- normally you will do some calculation with the progress value (0 = start, 1 = end) -- you also have access to the current extmark via `opts.extmark_ids` -- lastly, return the bg and fg (optional) if you want the color to be set automatically or...
     -- not return anything, but you need to set the color yourself in this function return hl_opts